The Public Competition Enforcement Review: Sweden

 Stock exchange services – foreclosure of competitor

 The SCA sued the operator of the Stockholm stock exchange, Nasdaq, for abuse of dominance and requested fines of 28 million kronor.
 The case revolved around a data centre provided by Verizon.
-Nasdaq leased one area in the data centre, and offered its customers, such as high frequency traders, the opportunity to rent space in the same area.
+Nasdaq leased one area in the data centre and offered its customers, such as high-frequency traders, the opportunity to rent space in the same area.
 The co-location with Nasdaq gave the customers a fast connection to Nasdaq's trading systems.
 The events were triggered when Burgundy, a Nasdaq competitor, publicly announced that it had entered into a deal with Verizon and intended to move into the same data centre as Nasdaq.
 In effect, Burgundy would become part of Nasdaq's co-location service without having to set up its own service.
 Nasdaq responded by putting pressure on Verizon, threatening to move to another data centre if Burgundy was allowed into the centre.
 The SCA did not argue that access to the data centre was essential.
 Instead, it relied on the concept of a 'naked restriction', claiming that Nasdaq's reaction to Burgundy's announcement had no other purpose than to restrict competition.
 The PMC, however, held that this was a normal exercise of contractual rights and competition on the merits and consequently rejected the SCA's claim.
-On appeal, the PMCA8 upheld the PMC's judgement.
+On appeal, the PMCA10 upheld the PMC's judgment.
 According to the PMCA, the investigation showed that the additional costs for Burgundy connected with having to establish itself in another data centre did not raise any barriers to entry or expansion for Burgundy.

 Tobacco coolers labelling system